wiselenium/wiselenium/README.md

 # What is wiselenium?

-wiselenium is a framework built upon [Selenium WebDriver](http://seleniumhq.org/) to ease the creation of tests in a strongly typed manner.
+wiselenium is a framework built upon [Selenium WebDriver](http://seleniumhq.org/) to ease the creation of tests using strongly typed components.
-It makes it possible to easily create and use your own elements, taking Page Objects to the next level.
+Easily create your own UI component types and use them in your tests!

 # 1 minute example